AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

 1. Click **[!UICONTROL Configure]** next to the **[!UICONTROL Integration]** drop-down.

-1. From the **[!UICONTROL Configure Analytics integration]** window, map your external account with your previously created Report suite providing the following information:
+1. From the **[!UICONTROL Configure Analytics integration]** window, map your external account with your Report suite providing the following information:

    * **[!UICONTROL E-Mail]**
    * **[!UICONTROL IMS Org]**